-One of the quests we had, was to replace the staircase runner.
+One of the quests we had, was to replace the staircase runner when we bought this house.
 Last summer we replaced the carpet in the lower bedroom that we use as a den / guest bedroom.
 It was replaced with a grey patterned (physical indention) carpet.
 We elected at the time to not replace the staircase runner with the same carpet.
+I guess when you are replacing other floors too, the budget steps in.

 My argument eventually won over Melanie.
 It was mainly, don’t we want something with color, a pattern and something to break up the grey and white trim?
 She agreed and added her ideas and we set forth to find a staircase runner.
 Below is where we are starting from: not horrible but it just doesn’t match and is worn.
 Some of the padding under the carpet is totally flat.